 The PE uniform that our staff and students have chosen consists of a T-shirt and gym shorts.
 The T-shirt is black and gray.
 The words "Madison Physical Education" are printed across the front along with a space provided for printing the student's name with a permanent marker.
 This shirt is required to be worn for physical education class daily.
-Our physical education policy states that the student may wear any solid colored shorts to class.
-Shorts should be long enough to meet the expectations of the district dress code.
-This does not include jams or any multi-colored shorts that have designs on them.
-It is required that the shorts have the student's name on them somewhere in case they are lost or misplaced.
-The students are also required to have white socks, gym shoes and outside clothing for classes in the fall and early spring.
-These items should also be marked with the student's name.
+The students are also required to have socks, gym shoes and outside clothing for classes in the fall and early spring.